ibm-cloud-docs/containers/cs_istio_mesh.md

 ## Enabling or disabling public Istio load balancers
 {: #config-gateways}

 By default, one public Istio load balancer, `istio-ingressgateway`, is enabled in your cluster to load balance incoming requests from the internet to your Istio-managed apps.
-In version 1.5 and later of the Istio add-on, you can achieve higher availability by enabling an Istio load balancer in each zone of your cluster.
+You can achieve higher availability by enabling an Istio load balancer in each zone of your cluster.
 {: shortdesc}

 1. Edit the `managed-istio-custom` configmap resource.